-Los Angeles native and Pop Surrealist artist Daniel Maltzman grew up painting, golfing, surfing and going to the horse track.
-His art elegantly reflects these influences and Californian motifs.
-Maltzman’s paintings are contemporary and inspired by great artists in history including Richter and Warhol.
+Daniel Maltzman grew up in Los Angeles in the 80s.
+His painting began as a teenager, but his career did not really begin until his mid-20s.
+Maltzman’s paintings are contemporary and have a universal appeal to men and women of all cultures.
 The work consists of layers of paint and imagery that exude energy and life.
 The viewer is drawn into a world filled with movement, as a signature of Maltzman is his ability to juxtapose abstract mixed media with the feminine figure.
 The appeal of Maltzman’s work has drawn the attention of collectors including Lee Lacocca, Steve Tisch, The Galen Center, Eugenio Lopez (the Jumex Collection), and many others.
 Musicians, actors and celebrities also fawn to Maltzman’s work.
 Such as Justin Beiber, Britney Spears, members of Bruce Springsteen’s band, Adrian Greiner, and Petra Ecclestone to name just a few.

 Maltzman’s paintings are not just owned by celebrities but occasionally celebrities themselves as they are often featured in film and television.
 Past exposure includes, Nip Tuck, ABC’s Don’t Trust the B- in- Apartment 23, Dirty Sexy Money, The Dog Whisperer, Bravo’s Millionaire Matchmaker, Real Housewives of Beverly Hills and Real Housewives of Orange County.
 Maltzman’s reach is worldwide as he recently painted a portrait of Flemish Belgian model Astrid Bryan for her popular Netherlands Reality TV Show.